Coder-shank/Placement-Cell-Website/README.md

 # Placement-Cell-Website

-I have created a website for an employee working in placement cell debartment of any institution.
+I have created a website for an employee working in placement cell department of any institution.
 # Setup
 1. Download my code
 2. open in Virtual Studio